Kia Seltos review and buyer's guide

 You can also choose to have Seltos in GT-Line front-wheel drive (with the two-litre engine) for $44,590 (driveaway) or GT-Line all-wheel drive (with the turbo 1.6) for another $3100 which also gives you a lockable AWD system to keep all four wheel turning independently until deactivated.

-Here’s my original full-length road test report from 2019, back when Seltos was entirely new to market.
-Most of my evaluations still pertain to the updated model of 2023 and for those that don’t, there’s a shortlist of what’s new for the Seltos in the written report below…
+Most of these evaluations still pertain to the current model.
+For those that don’t, there’s a shortlist of what’s changed for the Seltos in the years since, written report below.

 Three drivelines: